LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/customize-fields.rst

 Now, we will explore several ways to configure fields based on their intended use.

-.. index:: ! readonly field
+.. index:: ! readonly field, ! readonly

 Readonly Fields
 ---------------